 - Make certain lid is fully locked into place

 - Keep an eye on your pressure to make certain it doesn't go below the desired temperature and that it doesn't go too high

-- If you have a glass topped stove, please check with the manufacture before using a pressure canner.
+- If you have a glass-topped stove, please check with the manufacturer before using a pressure canner.
 The high heat may not work with your stovetop.

 Safe canned food